o3de/o3de.org/content/docs/user-guide/components/reference/atom/occlusion-culling-plane.md

 toc: true
 ---

-The **Occlusion Culling Plane** component adds a plane, or an occluder, that when put between the camera and a mesh, can block the mesh from being rendered.
-Occlusion culling is a render culling technique that reduces the number of non-visible objects sent to the renderer.
-The occlusion culling technique determines whether to render an object or not by testing if the object is fully behind an occluder.
+The **Occlusion Culling Plane** component adds a plane, known as an **Occluder**, that will prevent a mesh from rendering when the occluder is between the camera and the mesh.
+Occlusion culling is a rendering technique that reduces the number of non-visible objects sent to the renderer.
+An object is visible when it is on-screen and not fully behind an occlusion culling plane.

 ## Provider ##